v1ctorio/AjaxDB/README.md

 import { Client } from 'ajax.db';

 const AjaxDB = new Client({ name: "Database name (It is recommended to put everything together)", path: "path/to/databases" });
-AjaxDB.CreateDatabase(); // Use if the database is not created - OUTPUT: boolean
+// IMPORTANT! not to put / at the end of path AjaxDB.CreateDatabase(); // Use if the database is not created - OUTPUT: boolean
 ```
 - Create pointer